tebri11/en-for-designers/08-clarity-first/index.md

 ---
 ## Keywords
-- visual identity, analyze, new communication, graphic design, education center, GASK Kutná Hora, social media, typography, marketing, gallery, marketing communication, strategy
+- visual identity, analysis, new communication, graphic design, education center, GASK Kutná Hora, social media, typography, marketing, gallery, marketing communication, strategy, logotype, colors, kids, customers

 ## Key points
-- **Visual identity**
-  - The new visual identity must be creative, original, eye-catching, and fun for kids.
-- **Kutná Hora**
-  - The city must become a destination for visitors.
-It must enchant and inspire.
-- **Analysis**
-  - The analysis is an essential part of my work.
-It will help me evaluate the advantages and disadvantages of the competitor and possible inspiration.
-- **Colors**
-  - The colors play a big role in my project.
-I was inspired by the education center place.
-- **Logotype**
-  - It's an original name made up only of fonts without a pictogram or image.
+1. Background/importance of topic: The organization's education center does not currently have a visual and communication style, so I will create a new communication strategy.
+2. Purpose/hypothesis (thesis or statement of problem):
+3. Research — design/methodology/approach including procedures/data/observations:
+4. Findings (highlight outcome of research):
+5. Conclusions (significance/success of study to theory/practical/society):

 ## References
 -